-Head darker than the elytra, greenish-back, with a rufous transverse frontal spot; antennæ rufous, joints dusky at their tips; labrum and nasus yellowish; palpi colour of the antennæ; thorax colour of the head, margined all round with yellowish; a longitudinal impressed line, and extremely minute scattered punctures; scutel yellowish; elytra each with ten grooves extending nearly two-thirds the whole length from near the base; exterior margin yellowish, becoming obsolete at tip; an obsolete spot towards the extremity resembling the commencement of a branch from the colour of the margin; feet pale rufous; postpectus black, yellowish each side behind and at the anterior angles; venter black, with yellow bands, terminating each side in triangles of the same colour.
+Head darker than the elytra, greenish-black, with a rufous transverse frontal spot; antennæ rufous, joints dusky at their tips; labrum and nasus yellowish; palpi colour of the antennæ; thorax colour of the head, margined all round with yellowish; a longitudinal impressed line, and extremely minute scattered punctures; scutel yellowish; elytra each with ten grooves extending nearly two-thirds the whole length, from near the base; exterior margin yellowish, becoming obsolete at tip; an obsolete spot towards the extremity resembling the commencement of a branch from the colour of the margin; feet pale rufous; postpectus black, yellowish each side behind and at the anterior angles; venter black, with yellow bands, terminating each side in triangles of the same colour.
+Length 1{10} inches.
+This species is most closely allied to D. marginalis of Europe; the appearance of the superior surface of the body is altogether the same, even to the form and appearance of the frontal spot, nevertheless our insect is much smaller, and the arrangement of colours beneath, on the postpectus and venter, is altogether different.